 While there is still much to learn about these creatures, it seems clear that their unique skeletal structure played a key role in their gigantism.

 An example of a species that had hollow bones is the Sauropods.
 The hollow bones were lighter which made them capable of supporting the dinosaurs without adding to their weight.

 These hollow bones were also used for breathing to help sustain the dinosaurs’ active lifestyles.
 Dinosaurs developed these pneumatized bones around 240 million years.

 Theropods are one of the main dinosaur groups represented by pneumatized bones.

-The levels of CO²were quite high which led to an increase in vegetation which meant the availability of food for most dinosaurs.
+Large animals tend to produce a lot of CO², which led to an increase in vegetation which meant the availability of food for most dinosaurs.
 It also meant the availability of a lot of oxygen for these prehistoric animals to sustain themselves.

 Abundant oxygen can be a major factor when it comes to the accelerated growth of some animals in prehistoric times.

 A good example is the cockroaches of the Paleozoic era which were able to grow as big as modern-day domesticated cats!
 These cockroaches benefited from the excess oxygen that was available in the atmosphere.

 4. Eating Habits

 A new study has revealed that the eating habits of other prehistoric animals may have played a role in their size.
 The study, which was published in the journal Science Advances, looked at the fossil record of an extinct species of mammal known as the Indricotherium.